HaraldJoerg/cperl-mode/README.md

  1. Factor out quite a lot of regular expression literals into variables
     * Doing so, use `regexp-opt` at runtime to make them easier to read (this is a FIXME anyway)
     * Also, reduce and stabilize the numbers of capture groups in the regular expressions
- 2. Build "feature sets" of keywords for try/catch, Moo(se), Cor, and maybe more
+ 2. Build "feature sets" of keywords for try/catch, Moo(se), Cor, and maybe more.
+These are intended to be made available as minor modes on top of CPerl mode.
  3. Stay compatible with cperl-mode's features, customization options and documentation methods
  4. Eliminate some workarounds for issues which no longer exist